gauravcodepro/gauravcodepro/work.md

 - I give importance to those people, who can come in front and speak as that will tell what is there.
 I dont give importance to those people, who cant come in front and only speak from behind as that already shows that they have a fugitive mentality.
 You cant trust those people who dont have the courage to come in front and speak as those who cant speak in front are usally telling lies.
 By trusting such people and taking wrong decisions, you are actually making loss to yourself and others.
 - I stay away from those people, who are taking salary from the place of the work but are putting their attention and intervention into other people life, work and everything else.
 This already proves that the person lacks an integral part of the work attitude, so should not be trusted.
 - I belive in those people, who say that let me ask the candidate and the person directly, if you are right then you shouldnt be afraid and if you are stopping me to ask the candidate or the person directly then it means you are taking approaches to delimit someone life and carrier.
+- **As a prospective employer, i request you to ask to avoid intervention, these questions to someone who intervened: 1.
+Is this project funded by you?.
+2. Are you a part of this project or organization/ funding this project/salary or anything?.
+3. Why should i give importance?.
+4. Should i let the candidate know that there is someone intervening, so that it should be discussed on both sides otherwise it is a one-sided talk and who knows it is true or not?.
+This will help you develop better relations with the candidate and trust and strength build on such clear, goes a long way.**

 #### Association/Thinking:
 - I have no association with any person at the personal, family level, so kindly dont approach or benefit anyone on my behalf.
 If anyone has said, ask me promptly.